 You've just learned everything you need to build your first automated workflow.
 Here's your action plan:

-2. Tomorrow: Run it on real data and adjust the instructions based on results
+- This week: Run it on real data and adjust the workflow based on results

 The hardest part is starting.
 Pick one task that annoys you every single day and automate it in the next 10 minutes.